TatianaFokina/TatianaFokina/README.md

 # Hi, this is Tanya

-I'm a web accessibility specialist and enthusiast who like to developing user-friendly interfaces.
+I'm an accessibility engineer and enthusiast who like to developing user-friendly interfaces.
 Obviously, my true passion is web accessibility (or a11y for short.)
 Even I focus more on web accessibility front-end and web development aren't strangers to me.

 ## Facts about me 👩‍💻